IBM-OSS-Support/AI-Observability-Metrics/README.md

     `python3 ai_observer_app.py`

-Here is a walkthrough of how to use the AI Observer tool:
+Here is a walkthrough of how to use the AI Observability Metrics tool:

 ***add gif here***